AndrewBoryk/ABMediaView/README.md

 ```

 By default, there is a buffer of 12px between the minimized ABMediaView and the screen's bottom.
 More space can be added by adjusting the 'bottomBuffer' value for the ABMediaView.
-This is useful in order to have the mediaView show above views such as UITabBars and UIToolbars, to avoid covering views that need reserved space on the bottom of the screen.
+This is useful in order to have the mediaView show above views such as UITabBars and UIToolbars, to avoid covering these views that need reserved space on the bottom of the screen.

 ```objective-c
 [mediaView setBottomBuffer:0.0f];